U.S. banks add pieces to new instant payments network

 The moves come five years after three of the biggest banks -JPMorgan Chase & Co, Bank of America Corp and Wells Fargo & Co - formed a joint-venture, initially called clearXchange, to make it easier to send money to accounts at different banks.

-The banks were slow to bring other financial institutions into the fold and market the network and lost momentum to technology company upstarts.
+But the banks were slow to bring other financial institutions into the fold and market the network and so lost momentum to technology company upstarts.
 Citigroup Inc did not agree to join until September.
 The banks only recently decided to use the name Zelle.

 In the meantime, Venmo appeared.
 In the three months through September, Venmo processed $4.9 billion of person-to-person payments, up 131 percent from a year earlier.